mscwilson/mscwilson.github.io/_posts/2021-02-01-walkthrough-chitter-orm.md

 It is also possible to automatically populate the databases with records and info, instead of everyone manually entering it.
 I have not tried this.
 The "easiest" way looks to be to get a `seed.rb` or `seeds.rb` file in the db/ folder.
 Then can run:
 `rake db:seed`
 and it will magically put the data in the database.
 However, how does the data get into the `seed.rb` file?
-Some quick research suggests that at this point - /assuming it works with Sinatra and not just Rails/ - the [best bet is the gem Seed Dump](https://medium.com/adventures-in-code/seed-dump-ruby-gem-b74cc8bdfdc).
+Some quick research suggests that at this point - <strong>assuming it works with Sinatra and not just Rails</strong> - the [best bet is the gem Seed Dump](https://medium.com/adventures-in-code/seed-dump-ruby-gem-b74cc8bdfdc).
 It saves (dumps) all the data that's been already entered and is in the db into a seed file. `rake db:seed:dump`
 Then, everyone in the team can use that seed.rb file to populate the dbs so everyone is using the same data without having to manually enter loads of things.